Luke-zhang-04/processing-vscode/README.md

 Installing this extension will add the following commands to your command pallette (`CTRL+SHIFT+P`, or opened by `View -> Command Pallette`).
 These commands can be selected and run from there, to complete the corresponding tasks.

-## Command: Create Task File

-Adds a `.vscode/tasks.json` file to your project folder, that has the contents of the `ProcessingTasks.json` located in the root folder of this project.

-When you run this task (Keyboard shortcut: `Ctrl+Shift+B`), it will compile and run your project!

-If you would like to see output from the compiler, comment out the line `"showOutput": "never",`

-**NOTE:** Processing must be added to your path, or you must set the "processing.path" setting!

-Follow [these instructions](#add-processing-to-path) to add Processing to your path, or these [alternate instructions](#alternate-method) instead to modify the path setting.

-See "[Requirements](#requirements)" for full details.

-## Command: Run Processing Project

-This is a shortcut for running the `.vscode/tasks.json` file.
-Same as pressing `Ctrl+Shift+B`

-**Note: Must have ran the "Create Processing Task File" command first, [see above](#command-create-task-file)!**

 ## Command: Open Extension Documentation

 Opens this documentation.